-The dynamics of the football game, both through training and through competition, are characterized by the alternation of high-intensity and low-intensity activities that are constantly alternating (1).
-Football players cover 10-13 km during a match and perform approximately 1350 activities (every 4-6 seconds), such as accelerations and stops, changes in direction of movement, and jumps (2).
-Given the above, the football player's capacity for performing fast and explosive movements has a high impact on the quality of the football player's performance during training and matches (3-5).
+The dynamics of the football game, both through training and competition, are characterized by alternating high-intensity and low-intensity activities that are constantly alternating (1).
+Football players cover 10-13 km during a match and perform approximately 1350 activities (every 4-6 seconds), such as accelerations and stops, changes in the direction of movement, and jumps (2).
+Given the above, the football player's capacity for performing fast and explosive movements dramatically impacts the quality of the football player's performance during training and matches (3-5).

-A popular and effective method for improving the mentioned activities is plyometric training (6, 7).
+Plyometric training is a popular and effective method for improving the mentioned activities (6, 7).
 Plyometric training is characterized by training content based on the muscle stretch and shortening cycle.
-The goal of plyometric exercises is to adapt the nervous and muscle-tendon systems in order to produce the greatest possible mechanical force for the shortest possible period of time (8).
-Given that it has already been said that the football game contains a large number of short, high-intensity activities, it can be concluded that plyometric training is an excellent training method for improving these important motor skills in football players (9).
+Plyometric exercises aim to adapt the nervous and muscle-tendon systems to produce the greatest possible mechanical force for the shortest possible period (8).
+Given that it has already been said that the football game contains many short, high-intensity activities, it can be concluded that plyometric training is an excellent training method for improving these essential motor skills in football players (9).

-Likewise, for reasons of increasing the performance level of football players and reducing the occurrence and risk of injuries, many football clubs have sports scientists in their professional staff who monitor the total training load on a daily basis (10).
+Likewise, to increase football players' performance and reduce the occurrence and risk of injuries, many football clubs have sports scientists in their professional staff who monitor the total training load daily (10).
 The total training load is most often considered through the prism of external and internal load parameters.
-External load parameters are most often characterized by the total distance run, the number of sprints during training or a match, the total number of stops, and other factors of external load parameters.
+The total distance run most often characterizes external load parameters, the number of sprints during training or a match, the total number of stops, and other factors of external load parameters.
 On the other hand, internal parameters are related to the athlete's physiological response to activity, such as heart rate, blood lactate level, or the more frequently used method in football, the subjective experience of the total load during training or a match (11).
-In the following text, due to the goal and problems of this research, the parameters of the internal load and the influence of plyometric training on them will be explained.
+Due to this research's goal and problems, the internal load parameters and the influence of plyometric training on them will be explained in the following text.

 Plyometric training includes activities and movements whose performance depends on the stretch and shortening cycle.
 The content of plyometric training is most often characterized by hops, jumps, lunges, and leaps, which can be of unilateral or bilateral character with different directions, so it is easy to conclude that plyometric training describes the speed of movement during the performance of a particular exercise.
 The cycle of muscle stretching and shortening is the link between strength, power, and speed.
-If we consider the above, this type of training increases force production and improves sports performance during training or competition.
-Dynamic muscle work in which the athlete overcomes a certain force at a certain movement speed is the basis of energy production, therefore muscle power is defined as the speed at which the muscles perform some work (12).
-Plyometric training and the contents of this type of training can be defined most simply through the type of exercise that connects muscle strength with the speed of movement (13), and depending on the time of contact with the surface, it is defined by slow (>250) and fast (<250) cycles stretching and shortening of muscles.
-Including plyometric training in the programs of young football players opens the possibility of improving a large number of motor skills (14) but also reducing the risk of injury (15).
+Considering the above, this type of training increases force production and improves sports performance during training or competition.
+Dynamic muscle work in which the athlete overcomes a particular force at a particular movement speed is the basis of energy production; therefore, muscle power is defined as the speed at which the muscles perform some work (12).
+Plyometric training and its contents can be defined as the type of exercise that connects muscle strength with the speed of movement (13).
+Depending on the time of contact with the surface, it is defined by slow (>250) and fast (<250) cycles of stretching and shortening of muscles.
+Including plyometric training in the programs of young football players opens the possibility of improving many motor skills (14) and reducing the risk of injury (15).